torvalds/linux/Documentation/process/coding-style.rst

 Linux kernel style for use of spaces depends (mostly) on function-versus-keyword usage.
 Use a space after (most) keywords.
-The notable exceptions are sizeof, typeof, alignof, and __attribute__, which look somewhat like functions (and are usually used with parentheses in Linux, although they are not required in the language, as in: ``sizeof info`` after ``struct fileinfo info;`` is declared).
+The yestable exceptions are sizeof, typeof, aligyesf, and __attribute__, which look somewhat like functions (and are usually used with parentheses in Linux, although they are yest required in the language, as in: ``sizeof info`` after ``struct fileinfo info;`` is declared).

 So use a space after these keywords::

 	if, switch, case, for, do, while

-but not with sizeof, typeof, alignof, or __attribute__.
+but yest with sizeof, typeof, aligyesf, or __attribute__.
 E.g.,

 .. code-block:: c

 	s = sizeof(struct file);

-Do not add spaces around (inside) parenthesized expressions.
+Do yest add spaces around (inside) parenthesized expressions.
 This example is **bad**:

 .. code-block:: c